 TexasHoldemForums was a full time job.
 I had over 8,000 posts on the forum and a large percentage of my posts were thousands of words long.
 I worked damn hard on it.
 It generated income through dozens of different gambling related websites.
 The biggest earners were PokerStars and FullTiltPoker.
 PokerStars generated more than $95,000 dollars alone whilst FullTiltPoker cleared between $1,000 and $2,000 every month consistently for several years.
 Many other poker companies generated a few hundred dollars every month too.

 My enthusiasm for the site slowly waned over time and I didn’t work on it as much.
-I still set up tournaments and made sure it ticked over ok, however I was kind of lazy with it as it generated so much money on autopilot.
-I effectively made over $100K over for a year or two with a few hours work a week.
-Which I can’t complain about, however I should have been smarter.
-I should have developed more websites during the time and show the same motivation I had in previous years.
+I still set up tournaments and made sure it ticked over ok; however I was kind of lazy with it as it generated so much money on autopilot.
+I effectively made over $100K for a year or two with a few hours’ work a week.
+I can’t complain about this, however I should have been smarter.
+I should have developed more websites during the time and showed the same motivation I had in previous years.

 TexasholdemForums was eventually sold for $40,500 on Flippa on in 2008.
 I was quite lucky with the sale.
 The buyer didn’t want me to transfer the affiliate accounts to him.
 So he sent me $10,000 less….but those affiliate accounts went onto to make me at least three times that over the next two years.

 In 2010, the poker industry was destroyed by ban on poker in the USA.
 Even though it had been over two years since I sold my last gambling related website, I still had all affiliate accounts in my name.
 I literally had thousands of players referred by me under my account.
 Many poker companies such as PokerStars that paid a set commission around $75 whenever a player made their first deposit.
 So my income through poker companies like that continued to drop every month to the point where I was making less only a few hundred dollars a month.